Install Istio with an External Control Plane

 (v1

-) andsleep
+) andcurl

-samples:$ kubectl apply -f @samples/helloworld/helloworld.yaml@ -l service=helloworld -n sample --context="${CTX_REMOTE_CLUSTER}" $ kubectl apply -f @samples/helloworld/helloworld.yaml@ -l version=v1 -n sample --context="${CTX_REMOTE_CLUSTER}" $ kubectl apply -f @samples/sleep/sleep.yaml@ -n sample --context="${CTX_REMOTE_CLUSTER}"
+samples:$ kubectl apply -f @samples/helloworld/helloworld.yaml@ -l service=helloworld -n sample --context="${CTX_REMOTE_CLUSTER}" $ kubectl apply -f @samples/helloworld/helloworld.yaml@ -l version=v1 -n sample --context="${CTX_REMOTE_CLUSTER}" $ kubectl apply -f @samples/curl/curl.yaml@ -n sample --context="${CTX_REMOTE_CLUSTER}"

 Wait a few seconds for the